|Best for skiing||Outdoor Research Men's Blackpowder II Pants||Check Price||

 Snow pants are the ultimate winter weather accessory: they keep you warm, don’t encumber movement, and fit right on top of the clothes you’re already wearing (meaning, if you live in a snowy area, you’d be remiss not to own a pair).
-Whether you’re backcountry skiing, flying down the slopes on a snowboard, or walking the kids to school in a blizzard (uphill…both ways), insulated pants are the way to go.
+Whether you’re backcountry skiing, flying down the slopes on a snowboard, or walking the kids to school in a blizzard (uphill … both ways), insulated pants are the way to go.
 With a full-force winter already in swing, you’ll want to prepare for the inevitable frigid days with a pair of snow pants.
 Owning the right winter gear can make the outdoors bearable in icy temperatures, so you don’t need to sit inside all season long.

-While you might be imagining the vibrantly-colored snow gear popularized in the ’60s and ’70s, there has been some serious strides, and innovations in breathability, insulation, and style have made snow pants more comfortable—and reliable—than ever.
+While you might be imagining the vibrantly-colored snow gear popularized in the ’60s and ’70s, there has been some serious strides in snow pants design, with innovations in breathability, insulation, and style.
 But that also means that it’s easy to become overwhelmed with choice, and it’s often unclear which pair will make the best snow pants for you.

 At this point, you might be wondering: Is there a difference between snow pants and ski pants?
 While both will work on the slopes, there are important differences when it comes to fit—namely, ski pants are more fitted, while snow pants are baggier, and thus allow for more movement.
-With that in mind, ahead, we’ve curated the best snow pants money can buy (and if you’re wondering what to wear up top, check out our guide to the best heated vests).
+With that in mind, ahead, we’ve curated the best snow pants money can buy (and if you’re wondering what else to wear to keep warm, check out our guides to the best heated vests and best heated insoles).

 - Best snow pants for backcountry skiing: Outdoor Research Men’s Blackpowder II Pants